Scholarly Concentration: Global Health

 - Foster mentored hands-on experience in the field that applies knowledge attained in this application to real world problems of the world’s poorest people.

 Students who pursue Global Health in addition to their 6 units of foundation coursework are required to complete 6 units of Global Health coursework and are required to complete a core course requirement.
-This requirement will most commonly be fulfilled by any one of the following eleven core courses; the remainder may be drawn from other Global Health-related courses (see Course Work page):
+This requirement will most commonly be fulfilled by any one of the following twelve core courses; the remainder may be drawn from other Global Health-related courses (see Course Work page):

 ANTHRO 216: Data Analysis for Quantitative Research (ANTHRO 116)